Investment Basics - Stocks

 Companies may have different objectives when issuing stock.
 These objectives include whether a company wants to separate the shareholders’ financial interest in the company from the governance of the day-to-day operations, and whether the company issuing the stock wishes to have the stock traded on an exchange.
 Companies may issue common stock and preferred stock.

-• Common Stock
+- Common Stock

 Common stock is the type of stock issued most often by publicly-traded companies.
 Two reasons for investing in common stock are asset appreciation and dividends.
 Asset appreciation occurs when the value of a particular stock is greater than the amount an investor paid for the stock.
 Asset depreciation, which can also occur, occurs when the sales price of a stock is lower than the investor’s purchase price.
 Dividends are paid to shareholders from a company’s retained or current earnings.
-Common stock dividends are generally paid on a quarterly basis.
-Dividends are not guaranteed.
+Common stock dividends are generally paid on a quarterly basis and are not guaranteed.
 When an investor purchases common stock shares in a company, the investor receives certain rights.
 For example, investors are able to vote in elections to pick a company’s leadership and on issues that are important to a company’s profitability and fiscal integrity.

-• Preferred Stock
+- Preferred Stock

 Stock Brokers